 Wharton International Programs

 As early as freshman year, students have the opportunity to participate in a 10-day WIP trip to visit business and cultural sites in a different country.
 Participants also attend lectures at partner schools and earn .5 course units.
 Previous WIP trips include Brazil, Italy, South Korea, India, France, Costa Rica, Argentina, and China.
 A number of WIP trips focus on socially responsible business practices and community service projects.

 Wharton Leadership Ventures

-The undergraduate ventures provide a set of engaged, hands-on experiences for exploring and mastering the capabilities for effective individual and team leadership in business and beyond.
+WLV provides a set of engaged, hands-on experiences for exploring and mastering the capabilities for effective individual and team leadership in business and beyond.
 They are intended to assist participants in improving their capacities to think strategically, communicate effectively, and act decisively.
 They are designed to foster forward thinking, a bias for action, risk awareness, and fast decisions.
-Most leadership ventures, such as Leading in Whitewater and Team Dynamics and Sailing, are one-day in length and are offered at no cost to Wharton undergraduates.
+Most leadership ventures, such as Leading in Whitewater and Team Dynamics and Sailing, are one day in length and are offered at no cost to Wharton undergraduates.
 Expeditionary ventures, such as the Icelandic Leadership Trek, are one week or longer and are priced to cover lodging, guides, meals, and other local fees.

 Explore additional disciplines and complement your current course of studies by adding to your educational repertoire with a minor from any of the Penn Engineering departments (with the exception of Bioengineering and Digital Media Design) or one of the many subject areas in the College of Arts and Sciences.
 Many M&T students pursue a minor in Mathematics since for many engineering majors a minor in Mathematics only requires one additional course.
-Recent M&T graduates have completed minors in Computer Science, Engineering Entrepreneurship, French, Mathematics, Political Science, South Asian Studies, and Sustainability and Environmental Management.
+Recent M&T graduates have completed minors in Biophysics, Classical Studies, Computer Science, Economics, Engineering Entrepreneurship, French, Mathematics, Philosophy, Political Science, South Asian Studies, and Sustainability and Environmental Management.